Do Small Businesses Really Need Online Presence?

 Be present on all digital channels

-It should go without saying that to develop an online presence you have to be present on digital channels.
+It should go without saying that to develop an online presence, you have to be present on digital channels.
 However, a large number of small businesses still rely entirely on traditional means of marketing.
 These businesses lack a website, social media profiles, a mobile app and so on.
 These digitally deprived companies cite a number of reasons for their slow adoption of a branded website or social media accounts.
 The most common one by far is that business is going well enough without it.
-If you are into this type of business, you are simply limiting the potential reach of your business.
+If you are into this type of business, you are simply limiting the potential reach of your business because this new approach (of having digital channels) has proved to be a good model for having a very successful business, with Jumia as a good case study.

 Being solid starts with your website.
 It should be the central place where your audience can learn more about your brand and what you have to offer and how people can contact you for your services.
 However, this won’t have any impact if your webpage is hidden amidst a sea of content on the web.
 And this is where SEO comes in.
 You’re not an SEO expert?
 That’s okay.
 Ask for help from experts or others around you with enough expertise to keep you ahead.
 Excellent application of SEO techniques can literally take your website from zero to ranking on the front page of Google.
 Beyond hiring an expert, it’s also important to understand basic SEO practices so that you can channel your efforts towards creating sellable content.